-Portraits of the Femme Fierce artists taken during the 2015 festival have been released by photographer Lewis Phillips.
-Lewis, a good friend of this blog, has spent a lot of time documenting the art of the East End and we’ve featured a lot of his work here on the blog before.
+Portraits of the Femme Fierce artists taken in the Leake Street Tunnel during the 2015 festival have been released by photographer Lewis Phillips.
+Lewis, a good friend of this blog, has spent a lot of time documenting the art of the East End.
+We’ve also featured his work here on the blog before.

-During the festival, a studio was set up in the tunnel to capture the artists, presenting a unique series of portraits of women active within the urban art scene.
-Coming from all parts of the UK and from around the World, the festival was immensely popular, packing out the tunnel with crowds the likes of which have not been seen since the Banksy Cans Festivals.
+During the festival, a studio was set up in the tunnel to capture the artists.
+Presenting a unique series of portraits of women active within the urban art scene.
+Coming from all parts of the UK and from around the World, the festival was immensely popular.
+Packing out the tunnel with crowds the likes of which have not been seen since the Banksy Cans Festivals.

-Artists portraits from Femme Fierce
+Street Artist portraits from Femme Fierce

 For another articles about all female street art events in the Leake Street Tunnel.
 Have a look at this article featuring the WOM collective from 2020.